Media Kit

 Kham Yawnghwe

-Kham is a trained musician and business leader with a passion for social impact.
-His journey to Indigenous Box is less ‘typical’ and more ‘out-of-the-box’.
-A professional side-musician by trade, this results driven, big-picture-thinking, Co-Founder and CMO considers himself ‘the drummer for Indigenous Box’.
 What does that mean?
 It means he approaches his role in the company in the same way that he approaches a job as a side-musician, and particularly, as a drummer: a great drummer puts the music and the ensemble first.
 They know that their role is to provide a solid and comfortable foundation for the lead players to rest on.
 But it’s not enough just to play a beat, a great drummer propels the music forward, dictating the pace and the dynamic, all while making musical choices that underpin the intent of the songs.
 Most of all, they’re the glue that holds the ensemble together.

 As one of Kham’s early mentors, the late iconic Canadian drummer Tom Doran taught him, “the audience should never notice the drummer.
 They only notice the drummer when they make a mistake”.
 The way Kham puts it, “you might not always notice the drummer, but nobody dances when they aren’t there”.
 But ‘the proof of the pudding is in the eating’.
 Kham’s creativity, thoughtful and supportive stewardship of the Indigenous Box story, and ability to push the envelope is the pulse behind the company's rapid-growth and deep connection with their customers.
-Whether connecting with a concert-going audience or with Indigenous Box’s customers, Kham’s intention is the same: act in service, and make it better with every performance.
+Whether connecting with a concert-going audience or with Indigenous Box’s customers, Kham’s intention is the same: act in service, and improve with every performance.

 Our Social Media